mallond/elixir-mix/README_Explore.md

 > 1. Create a Controller web/controllers - See define the controller
 > 2. Create a view web/views - See define a view
 > 3. Create a template web/template - See define a template
-> 4. Add Controller into the router
+> 4. Add Controller into the router - See Main Router

 ##### Main Router with Hello Controller
 'defmodule ElixirMix.Router do